jahswilling/Ec2_start-stop_Script/README.md

 1. Run the script using the following command to start the instance: `python3 start_ec2.py`
 2. Run the script using the following command to stop the instance: `python3 stop_ec2.py`
+3. Run the script using the following command to update the instance Security group rule with your IP address: `python3 update_sg_ssh_ipaddrs.py`

 ## Output